Mobinakadaei/UITestCases/README.md

    * Modularity:
    Robot Framework supports the creation of reusable test libraries and keywords, which improves test organization and minimizes code duplication.
 Its flexibility allows seamless integration with other tools and frameworks, such as Playwright for browser automation, enhancing the overall versatility of the testing process.

-   **Why Did I Used Python:**
----
-   * Extensibility:
-   Python provides a wide range of testing libraries, including powerful tools for data handling, reporting, and integration with CI/CD pipelines, making it scalable for both small and large projects.

    For the UI testing I used Browser Library in Robot Framework.
 The Browser library in Robot Framework integrates Playwright, a browser automation tool, to provide a high-level, keyword-driven interface for automating web browsers.

    **Why Did I Used Playwright for UI testing:**
----

    * Fast and Reliable Automation:
    Playwright is designed for high-speed and stable browser automation.
 It handles asynchronous events, network conditions, and dynamic content well, providing reliability even with complex web applications.